FarnazG/dsc-mod-4-project-v2-1-online-ds-ft-120919/time-series/README.md

 ### Finding best zipcodes within san jose metro area:

-To find the best zip code within the given area, we wil use the following formula to calculate the return of investment:

-$$\large R.O.I = \frac{(GFI - CoI)}{CoI}$$

-ROI = Return of Investment

-GFI = Gain from Investment

-CoI = Cost of Investment

-Our Cost of Ivestment will be the average of 2016.

-To calculate GFI, we will take our cost of investment and subtract it from the average predicted means from 2018 to 2020.

-We will then use the formula above to calculate the return of investment for each zip code observed within 4 years.
+The prices are predicted for the next 2 years of our data set, from 2018 to 2020.To find the 5 top most growing zipcodes:

+Calculate the percentage of profit made from the investment within 4 years from 2016 to 2020:

+profit = (Predicted property value on 2020 – investment value on 2016)/investment value on 2016

 ![alt text](https://github.com/FarnazG/dsc-mod-4-project-v2-1-online-ds-ft-120919/blob/master/images/Five_top_zipcode.png)